rauan0420/Job_Finder/README.md

 ## There are many ways to run any flutter project available on github , one of them is through the following steps :

-1.Open the Github project repository which you want to run on your VsCode .
+1.Open the Github project repository which you want to run on your VsCode.
 2.On the top right corner Fork the project and after that click on the green button representing to download the code.
 3.Now copy the Project Link URL.
 4.Now open the console palette in VsCode and type Git clone on the console palette.
 5.After that paste the project Link URL and press Enter , Select the folder where you want to save the project and now open the project in VsCode.
-6.After all the packages are loaded in VsCode , connect the device and type the command Flutter Run on your terminal and wait for the App to install .
+6.After all the packages are loaded in VsCode , connect the device and type the command Flutter Run on your terminal and wait for the App to install.

 ## A few resources I used to do this application